 SoundCloud is an online music platform that allows anyone to listen to music from (mostly) independent artists.

-Launched in 2008 and headquartered in Berlin, Germany, SoundCloud became an immediate success with both artists as well as music enthusiasts.
+Launched in 2008, SoundCloud became an immediate success with both artists as well as music enthusiasts.
 The company has raised over $540 million in venture capital funding to this date.

 How SoundCloud Works